 - Naxos (1.30 hours), Paros (1 hour), Syros (3.30 hours)

-- Donousa is 2 hours far, Koufonissi is about 50 minutes, and Schinoussa is just 10 minutes.
+- Donousa is 2 hours away, Koufonissi is about 50 minutes away, and Schinoussa is just 10 minutes away.

 How to Get around Iraklia